Blowing from a gun: Sri Lanka

-The Portuguese explorer Francisco de Almeida is reported to have blown many individuals from guns at Ceylon, around 1509.
 During the Dutch siege of Colombo in 1656, the city population endured extreme famine.
 One nursing mother became so starved that her production of milk stopped, and her infant was dying.
 She chose to kill it, and eat it.
 Once the Portuguese general became aware of her act of cannibalism, he ordered her blown from a gun, but in this particular instance, the clergy and the principal citizens dissuaded him from carrying out the act.

 Mozambique

 During explorer Francisco Barreto's 1569–73 campaign in Monomotapa, he at one time imprisoned some 50 Muslim individuals, and had them "impaled, blown from mortars, torn apart on tree-trunks, axed or shot".
-In mid-18th-century Tete, in north-western Portuguese Mozambique, the capital punishment for slaves is said to have been to be blown from guns, and, in the first decade of the 19th century, it is reported that an inveterate raider chief was caught by the Portuguese and blown from a gun.
+In mid-18th-century Tete, in north-western Portuguese Mozambique, the capital punishment for slaves is said to have been to be blown from guns, and, in the first decade of the 19th century, an inveterate raider chief was caught by the Portuguese and blown from a gun.

 Brazil

-In 1618 Brazil, indigenous resistance against the Portuguese was unshaken, although a leader of them, Amaro, was taken prisoner and blown from a gun.
+In 1618 Brazil, an indigenous leader, Amaro, was taken prisoner and blown from a gun.

-British India
+British Empire

 Before 1857

 The British had a long tradition prior to the Indian Rebellion of executing sepoys found guilty of mutiny or desertion in this manner.
 According to one historian, the British tradition began in 1760, when the British East India Company examined the modes of capital punishment in use.
 In the district of the 24 Perganas, it was found that the common military mode of capital punishment was flogging to death.
 Regarding blowing from a gun as an old Mughal punishment, the East India Company opted for this technique, as being, relative to death by flogging, more deterrent, more public and more humane.
 Already in 1761, orders were given in Lakhipur "to fire off at the mouth of a cannon the leader of the thieves who was made prisoner, that others may be deterred".
 Technically, in cases of court-martial, it seems that until 1857 the courts were composed of Indian rather than British officers, but it is added: "although they are presided over, and generally led and ruled, by the superintending officer, whose duty, however, is merely to transcribe the evidence, and assist the native officers with advice and counsel".